kumakyoo42/oma-file-formats/OMA.md

 data](https://wiki.openstreetmap.org/wiki/Planet.osm).
 A file in OMA format is divided into [chunks](#chunks).
 Each chunk contains data of a certain region of the world of a certain type (node, way, area etc.).
-Each chunks is divided into [blocks](#blocks) and each block is divided into [slices](#slices) using pivotal tags.
+Each chunk is divided into [blocks](#blocks) and each block is divided into [slices](#slices) using pivotal tags.
 Slices contain the [elements](#elements).
 Slices can be stored in compressed version to reduce file size.

 ## Basic Data Formats

-All numbers in Oma files are stored in big endian order and in most cases they are signed. `byte` refers to a single byte number, `short` to a two byte number, `int` to a four byte number and `long` to an eight byte number.
+All numbers in Oma files are stored in big endian order, and in most cases they are signed. `byte` refers to a single-byte number, `short` to a two-byte number, `int` to a four-byte number and `long` to an eight-byte number.

-At several places small unsigned numbers can be expected.
-These are saved as `smallints`: Values 0 to 254 are stored as a single (unsigned) `byte`, values 255 to 65534 are stored as a 255 byte followed by an (unsigned) `short` and all larger values are saved by three 255 bytes followed by a (signed) `int`.
+In several places, you can expect to see small unsigned numbers.
+These are stored as `smallints`: Values 0 to 254 are stored as a single (unsigned) `byte`, values 255 to 65534 are stored as a 255 byte followed by an (unsigned) `short` and all larger values are stored as three 255 bytes followed by a (signed) `int`.

-Geographical coordinates are stored in WGS84, multiplied by 10<sup>7</sup> and rounded to the nearest integer.
-Appart from bounding boxes, coordinates are always stored delta encoded: Instead of the number itself, the difference from the last coordinate is used if it is small enough, that is if it is between -32767 and 32767 inclusive.
-In this case the difference is saved as a `short`.
-Larger numbers are saved as the value -32768 (as `short`) followed by the number (not the difference) as an `int`.
-Delta encoding starts anew at every slice with both coordinates initialised to 0.
+Geographic coordinates are stored in WGS84, multiplied by 10<sup>7</sup> and rounded to the nearest integer.
+Except for bounding boxes, coordinates are always stored delta encoded: Instead of the number itself, the difference from the last coordinate is used if it is small enough, that is if it is between -32767 and 32767 inclusive.
+In this case, the difference is stored as a `short`.
+Larger numbers are stored as the value -32768 (as `short`) followed by the number (not the difference) as an `int`.
+The delta encoding starts anew at each slice with both coordinates initialised to 0.

-Bounding boxes are saved as four `ints`: the coordinates of the lower left followed by the coordinates of the upper right corner of the box, longitude before latitude.
-All bounding boxes include the points on their borders.
-Bounding boxes, containing the antimeridian, should have a maxlon value that is smaller than the minlon value.
+Bounding boxes are stored as four `ints`: the coordinates of the lower left corner followed by the coordinates of the upper right corner of the box, longitude before latitude.
+All bounding boxes include the points at their edges.
+Bounding boxes containing the antimeridian should have a maxlon value less than the minlon value.
 Such bounding boxes are not yet supported by the Oma software, but hopefully will be in the future.
-If there is no bounding box available, all four entries must be 2<sup>31</sup>-1, which is the maximum value of an `int`.
+If no bounding box is available, all four entries must be 2<sup>31</sup>-1, which is the maximum value of an `int`.

 Strings are stored in UTF-8 encoding.
-A `smallint` precedes every `string`, denoting the number of bytes used in the UTF-8 encoding of the `string`.
+Each `string` is preceded by a `smallint` representing the number of bytes used in the UTF-8 encoding of the `string`.

 ## Grammar